-In our previous article we examined some of the challenges customers are facing in trying to obtain COVID-19 travel refunds.
-We saw some of the tactics airlines are employing to delay and avoid paying back their customers for their cancelled flights.
+In our previous blog we examined some of the challenges customers are facing in trying to obtain COVID-19 travel refunds.
+We saw some of the tactics airlines are employing to delay and avoid paying back their customers for their canceled flights.
 That’s pretty bad, but it gets worse.
 Not to worry, though.
 Spoiler: there’s a happy ending.

 First, the Bad News